 Jesus repeatedly referred to himself as the "Son of Man", or Human One.

 This odd phrase is actually the most common and consistent title Jesus uses to refer to himself throughout the four Gospel accounts in the New Testament.
 What’s also strange is that no one else ever uses this title when talking to or about Jesus.
 It seems to have been Jesus' own unique way of talking about himself.
 And this raises the question: Why?
 Why did Jesus avoid the Messiah title to instead adopt the phrase Son of Man?
 Welcome to an ancient puzzle, and the rabbit hole goes quite deep!
-Jesus adopted the phrase from chapter 7 of the Old Testament book of Daniel, but it’s clear that for Jesus, this chapter summarized a theme that runs throughout the Hebrew Scriptures.
+Jesus adopted the phrase from Daniel chapter 7 in the Old Testament, but it’s clear that for Jesus, this chapter summarized a theme that runs throughout the Hebrew Scriptures.
 It’s about the hope for a new humanity who will finally realize the ideal purpose that God has for the human family.
 It’s a storyline that begins on page one of the Old Testament and culminates with the book of Daniel and in the Psalms.
 It’s precisely this storyline that Jesus is activating with the title Son of Man, and it’s this scriptural hope that he claimed to bring to fulfillment.

 The biblical story begins with God appointing humans as his royal images, that is, representatives who will rule creation on his behalf and in partnership with him.
 Humanity is a glorious being, destined for even greater glory––to rule over heaven and earth and all its animals as an expression of the love and creative power of God (Genesis 1:26-28).
 But tragically, humanity forfeits this destiny when we are deceived by dark spiritual powers and lured into embracing our own self-destruction.
 Humanity seizes the authority to define good and evil by our own wisdom.
 And as the Cain and Abel story shows (Genesis 4) humans are now threatened by the power of sin, which is described as an animal that wants to devour us.
 Cain gives into this animalistic urge and murders his brother, and so begins the descent of humanity from their true calling.
 Instead of ruling the animals, they’ve now become animals, fighting and killing each other in order to survive and exalt themselves at the expense of others.